 A register person’s right to demand that personal data be removed, as referred to in the General Data Protection Regulation (GDPR) of the EU, does not apply to the processing of data in relation to the statutory tasks of the Finnish Centre for Pensions.
 In other words, this type of data cannot be removed on demand for as long as they are necessary for the handling of statutory duties.

 If the Finnish Centre for Pensions does not carry out the request of the registered individual, it has to notify the registered individual why the request has not been carried out.
 The Finnish Centre for Pensions must send the notification as soon as possible, but no later than within one month from the date on which it received the request.
 At the same time, it has to inform the registered individual of their possibility to make an appeal to the supervising authority.

 Requests concerning the rights of the registered individuals are to be addressed to the Data Protection Officer.
 Guardians of children under the age of 18 can make the request on behalf of the child.
-The Finnish Centre for Pensions recommends that no personal data is sent unencrypted if sent by e-mail.
-The requests can be submitted:
+The Finnish Centre for Pensions recommends that no personal data is sent without encryption if sent by e-mail.

 The Data Protection Officer of the Finnish Centre for Pensions ensures and supervises that data protection is implemented at the Finnish Centre for Pensions.
 The Data Protection Officer

 - participates in the compiling of data protection and data security,

 - functions as the contact person for the registered individuals in matters relating to data protection.

 The Data Protection Officer at the Finnish Centre for Pensions is Marita Silmunmaa, marita.silmunmaa(at)etk.fi.